 This “early warning system” can be useful.
-Imagine that you are walking down a dark, deserted street and you suddenly see a large shadowy figure heading for you.
-Sensing danger, we, like our ancestors, experience “fight or flight” body alerts.
+Imagine walking down a dark, deserted street and suddenly seeing a large shadowy figure heading for you.
+At times like this, sensing danger, we, like our ancestors, experience “fight or flight” body alerts.
 The heart races, breath quickens, muscles get tense, our vision might become more acute and time might seem to slow down, enabling us to focus more clearly on the situation at hand.

 There are three stressors that we focus on addressing with our patients.